MinWooJin/Main/README.md

-This folder consist of some algorithm code to made C language
+This folder consist of some algorithm code to made C and C++ language